rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	}
 ```

 Now we can have an array with a thousands elements.
-This for loop can work for that just fine.
+This for loop can work for that just fine.(_Well, Im not that creepy, so skipping the iteration over thousands elements for now_)

-But there is still a problem.
+But hey, there is still a problem (_We create problems and then sell the solutions, how creepy we are!!_).

 We need to manually change the for loop to indicate how many elements in the array.

 The problem with array is, it does not carry  runtime information at all.
-That means there is no way to tell who many elements in the array in the runtime.
+That means there is no way to tell how many elements in the array in the runtime.

 The only way to do that is, capture the size of array in the compiled time.